OfficiallyLukeHemmings/officiallylukehemmings.github.io/index.md

 ---
 ### GitHub profile: [OfficiallyLukeHemmings](https://github.com/OfficiallyLukeHemmings)
 ---

 ## About Me
 Hi!

 I am a Bournemouth University BSc (Hons) Computing first class honours graduate seeking full-time employment in the tech industry.

-I am passionate about full-stack development using TypeScript and React, and I also have considerable experience with machine learning using Python.
+I am passionate about full-stack development using TypeScript and React, and have considerable experience with machine learning using Python.
 I also speak Spanish, having spent a large amount of my childhood in Spain.

 Please see below projects which I am especially proud of.